areedelahi/Ausrine-Launcher/README.md

 ### Windows

-1. Download the latest ".msix" file
+1. Download the latest ".zip" file
+2. Extract it.
-2. Double-Click the file and install
+3. Double-Click the exe file inside
-3. thats it, just open the file
+4. thats it, play

 ### Linux (Coming Soon)